 Feeding Hungry Seniors in New Mexico

 Senior citizens are one of the most at-risk populations and often need help with food.
 Many senior citizens are living below the poverty level and struggle to afford all their food needs on a tight and fixed income.
 With a limited monthly budget, many seniors are left with little or no money to buy groceries every month.
 As a result, there are tens of thousands of senior citizens, more than 20% of our clients, who seek food assistance from our New Mexico Food Bank, and our network of partner agencies every year.

 Helping our Senior Citizens

-Although Roadrunner Food Bank is making a huge effort to help the senior citizens in need, we know that there are at least two people who still need help with basic needs such as food.
+Although Roadrunner Food Bank is making a huge effort to help the senior citizens in need, we know for every meal we provide, two more are still needed by our hungry neighbors including our seniors.
 You can help to alleviate the burden on this vulnerable population by making a donation to our Food Bank.

 - 59% of hungry households make the difficult choice between food and medication or medical care every month

 You can make a donation directly to the Food Bank and allow us to provide and continue providing important food and meals that help medically frail and low-income seniors.